When 'Honoring Your Father and Mother' Is Challenging

 How could I honor parents who had hurt me so badly?
 I had to face the fact that the people who were supposed to build up my self-esteem, and love and nurture me actually harmed me.
-I had to acknowledge it and let go of my pain in order to be emotionally healthy.
-One way to do that was through forgiveness.
+I had to acknowledge it and let go of my pain to be emotionally healthy.
+One way i could do that was through forgiveness.

 My healing from child maltreatment began when I decided to forgive my mother and father for what they did to me.
 Forgiveness is a process that I needed to revisit when triggers reminded me of past injustice and abuse.
 I eventually was able to have a good relationship with my parents without the shadow of bitterness or unforgiveness.

 Does forgiveness mean that parents are not accountable for the harm they caused?
-No. Everyone must weigh whether they feel they need to take action against their parents for the harm their parents had done.
-Some may choose to not have contact with verbally abusive or parents with those with substance additions.
-Others may chose to report mistreatment to child protective services or law enforcement.
+No. Everyone must weigh whether they feel they need to take action against their parents to hold them responsible for what they had done.
+Some may decide to not have contact with verbally abusive or parents with those with substance addictions.
+Others may choose to report mistreatment to child protective services or law enforcement.